Tony Packo's Cafe: History

-During the Great Depression in 1932, Tony Packo used a $100 loan to open his shop, which originally sold only sandwiches and ice cream.
-In 1935, the Packo family purchased the current wedge-shaped (flat iron-shaped) building on the corner of Front and Consaul streets next to the Maumee River, which includes the former Consaul Tavern.
+In 1932, during the Great Depression, Tony and his wife Rose used a $100 loan to open a small sandwich and ice cream shop.
+Three years later, the Packo family purchased the wedge-shaped (flatiron-style) building that held the former Consaul Tavern at the corner of Front and Consaul Streets, next to the Maumee River.
+This building became home to what is today the Original Tony Packo's Restaurant.